chapopoo/CSS-Battle-Solutions/README.md

 ## Battles Completed:
 - Battle #1 — Pilot Battle
-- Battle #2 — In Progress
+- Battle #2 — Visibility
+- Battle #3 — Cursor
+- Battle #4 — Display
+- Battle #5 — Inline
+- Battle #6 — Conic
+- Battle #7 — Backface
+- Battle #8 — Transition

 ## Note:
 This is a learning project.
 I believe in growing by understanding and recreating—every solution here reflects a step in that journey.